Albert Luthuli: Reaction

 After learning of Luthuli's death, people around the world immediately suspected foul play from the South African government.
-Despite a formal inquest concluding he was killed by a train, speculation remained rampant and still carries on years after his death.
-Immediately after hearing news of his death, the ANC and its allies suspected the South African government had killed Luthuli.
+Despite a formal inquest concluding he was killed by a train, speculation remained rampant for many years after his death until a South African court determined in 2025 that he had in fact been murdered.
+As soon as they learned about Luthuli's death, the ANC and its allies suspected that the South African government was responsible for it.
 The Zimbabwe African People's Union repeated the same claims in Sechaba, the official organ of the ANC.
 The Tanganyika African National Union described Luthuli's death as "dubious".
-In a letter to the ANC, vice-president of FRELIMO, Uria Simango, claimed Luthuli's death was premeditated.
-Many of Luthuli's family members believe that he was deliberately killed.
-Daughters Thandeka and Albertinah both maintain that he was murdered in the decades following his death.
-Albert Luthuli biographer, Scott Everett Couper, states that the myth of Luthuli being killed leads to an inaccurate portrayal of Luthuli, stating: "To say that Luthuli was mysteriously killed is to understand that he still had a vital role in the struggle for liberation at the time of his death, that he was a threat to the apartheid regime.
+In a letter to the ANC, Uria Simango, vice-president of FRELIMO, claimed Luthuli's death was premeditated.
+Many of Luthuli's family members believed that he was deliberately killed.
+Daughters Thandeka and Albertinah both maintained that he was murdered in the decades following his death.

+Albert Luthuli biographer Scott Everett Couper wrote that what he called the "myth" of Luthuli being killed leads to an inaccurate portrayal of Luthuli, stating: "To say that Luthuli was mysteriously killed is to understand that he still had a vital role in the struggle for liberation at the time of his death, that he was a threat to the apartheid regime.
 Sadly, Luthuli had long since been considered obsolete by leaders of his own movement and he had little contact with those imprisoned, banned or exiled.
 Since Sharpeville ...
 Luthuli served only as the honorary, emeritus, titular leader of the ANC".

+Inquest

+In May 2024 the South African Minister of Justice Ronald Lamola announced that the inquest into Luthuli's death would be reopened.
+The inquest was officially resumed in April 2025.

+On 30 October 2025, a court in Pietermaritzburg ruled that Luthuli had, in fact, been beaten to death by apartheid policemen and was not struck by a train.
+"This ruling brings justice, truth, and dignity to the memory of one of South Africa’s greatest sons and to all those who suffered under apartheid brutality," said the African National Congress.